median-man/todo-firebase/README.md

 A To Do list application built with Firebase.
 Create, update, and check off tasks.
 List is shared by all users of the application.

 ## How to Use the App
 Use the form to add tasks.
-Click on link to edit.
-Click on check mark to marke the task complete, removing it from the list.
+Click on edit icon to modify the task.
+Click on check box to mark the task complete.
+Remove a task by clicking on the trash can icon.

 ## Future Development Ideas
 * Choose a list to view instead of only one list for all users to interact with.